 Egil stepped around Rylia’s father and left Ehloran, continuing down into the grassy fields of the Valley of Creae.
 He walked until he reached the borders of Lyryma, and then he walked further yet.
 He walked until his feet ached and his eyes drooped, and finally he reached his destination.

 Thus secured, Egil started down the path.
 Slowly and somehow all at once, the trees changed.
-He found himself in Tellaos’ dead forest, completely silent except for the sounds he himself made.
+He found himself in Tellaos’ dead forest, which was silent except for the sounds he himself made.
 No birds sang up high, no creeks bubbled in the distance, no wind rustled the decaying leaves under his feet.
 Egil continued through the forest until he heard a woman’s cries for help.
-He followed the sound until he found her weeping at the base of a twisted tree.
+He followed the sound and found her weeping at the base of a twisted tree.